nurujjamanpollob/nurujjamanpollob/README.md

 ## About me

-Not a coding wizard or magician, not either good at coding, just coding for passion! <br /> <br />
+Not a coding wizard or magician, not either good at coding, just do coding for passion! <br /> <br />
 Learning AI and Machine Learning.
 Proficiency using Java for Development project.
 Open for flexible development projects.
 Mail to nurujjamanpollob@gmail.com if you need to discuss something with me.

 ## Stats